mloughran/api_cache/README.md

       end
     end

-The first argument to <tt>APICache.get</tt> is now assumed to be a unique key rather than a URL.
+The first argument to `APICache.get` is now assumed to be a unique key rather than a URL.
 As you'd expect, the block will only be called if the request cannot be fulfilled by the cache.
-Throwing any exception signals to <tt>APICache</tt> that the request was not successful, should not be cached, and a cached value should be returned if available.
+Throwing any exception signals to `APICache` that the request was not successful, should not be cached, and a cached value should be returned if available.
 If a cached value is not available then the exception will be re-raised for you to handle.

-You can send any of the following options to <tt>APICache.get(url, options = {}, &block)</tt>.
+You can send any of the following options to `APICache.get(url, options = {}, &block)`.
 These are the default values (times are all in seconds):

     {
       :cache => 600,    # 10 minutes  After this time fetch new data